 However, some experts don’t recommend letting cats play with laser lights, as there have been instances of cats developing anxiety and frustration when playing with laser pointers.
 Without a sense of completion, a cat may develop anxiety, thereby increasing their tendency of displaying aggressive behavior towards their playmates and humans.
 Other cats lose interest in the laser, as they realize their efforts to catch their prey are fruitless.
 While reactions vary from cat to cat, you should always be sensitive to your cat’s behavior when using a laser.
 Read more about why some cats develop anxiety and recommended alternatives to laser pointers here.

 Toys for cats don’t always need to be purchased.
-Try looking around your home and you will find that there are lots of things that you can recycle as toys for your cat, such as toilet paper rolls, a cardboard box, paper sac, wads of paper, etc. If you are feeling crafty and resourceful, there are easy techniques for making a DIY scratching post and mouse toys.
-It is an inexpensive and innovative way of keeping your furball entertained and stimulated physically and emotionally while keeping them out of mischief.
+Try looking around your home and you will find that there are lots of things that you can recycle as toys for your cat, such as toilet paper rolls, a cardboard box, paper sac, wads of paper, etc. If you are feeling crafty, there are easy techniques for making a DIY scratching post and mouse toys.
+It is an inexpensive and innovative way of keeping your fur kid entertained and physically and emotionally stimulated while keeping them out of mischief.

 Cats can’t just resist mouse toys.
 Thus, there are gazillions of mouse toys in various colors, designs, sizes, and material that are available in stores.
 But you can easily make mouse toys for your cat using wool felt, floss, and stuffing.
 You can add some dried catnip to the stuffing to make it more appealing to your pet cat.
-Check out the procedure on how to make cat mouse toys here.
+Click here to find out how!

 This cat toy is very easy to do.
 Even kids can do it!
 You can finish it in 5 minutes.
 The packing paper stuffed inside the sock makes a crinkly sound that cats love.
 Adding some catnip inside the sock can also make it more appealing to your kitty.
 You can find the instructions here.

 Cats love scratching balls of yarn.
 Unlike smooth surfaces, the material is pleasant enough for the cat to hold on to.
 Playing with yarn balls can help ease anxiety in cats.
-In fact, yarn balls are an age-old cat toy and even when it doesn’t cost much, these balls can entertain cats longer than any other toy does.
+In fact, yarn balls are an age-old cat toy and even though they don’t cost much, these balls can entertain cats longer than any other toy does.
 Here’s an easy way to make catnip-infused yarn balls.
 All you need is yarn, glue, catnip, and Styrofoam balls to make these simply irresistible toys.